 - Work and clean-up parties on the first Friday and third Saturday of every month at 8:30 am; send email to PetersFriends@montourtrail.org

 Because the Bethel Branch runs through a densely populated area, it comprises some of the most-used miles in the Montour Trail system.
 Litter is seldom a problem, since many Trail users help with that.
 What locals rely on the Friends group for is to keep their pathway wide (frequent mowing), clear (removing intrusive vegetation), and in good repair, otherwise known as “Bethel standards.”

 Bethel Friends also stage two major fundraisers each year.
 The J. R. Taylor 5K Race/Walk in the spring depends on more than a dozen volunteers, and Penny Day in the fall relies on another 18 or so who volunteer at collection sites along the trail.

-- Meetings: first Tuesday of month at 7:30 PM at Bethel Park Municipal Building Caucus Room; contact Peter Kohnke at 724-518-9251
+- Meetings: first Tuesday of the month at 7:30 PM at Bethel Park Municipal Building Caucus Room; contact Peter Kohnke at 724-518-9251